 Face-to-Face: Meet Jessica Gavin

-In this month’s Face-to-Face series, we will be introducing you to Jessica Gavin, R. Paul Singh, Research Scientist in Nutrition Design & Formulation at Nutrilite Health Institute (Amway).
+In this month’s Face-to-Face series, we will be introducing you to Jessica Gavin, Research Scientist in Nutrition Design & Formulation at Nutrilite Health Institute (Amway).
 Gavin gets the opportunity to combine her food science, culinary, and nutrition education every day as she works to create impactful products that help people improve their daily diets.

 Face-to-Face: Meet R. Paul Singh